codelucas/codelucas.com/_posts/2012-07-05-building-an-object-oriented-game.md

 - java
 ---

-EDIT: I understand that OOP dev is nothing impressive but this was written back while I was still a CS freshman.
-I was pretty fascinated with the OOP paradigm at the time!

 My Java Applet game, dubbed [IslandOverlord](http://codelucas.com/pages/island-overlord.html), started out as a small Summer project.
 However, this project has grown both in both physical size and emotional weight quickly.
 The codebase is now 7,000 lines and the project has progressed to the point where I'm devoting over 5-6 hours a day, with school, to work on it.
 The fact that the graphics were hand drawn with GIMP did not help!

 The codebase relies on nothing but the Java SDK, even for graphics!
 The code has been [open sourced](https://github.com/codelucas/islandoverlord), check it out!